Vector-wise Joint Diagonalization of Almost Commuting Matrices: Vector-wise joint diagonalization algorithm

 \section{Vector-wise joint diagonalization algorithm}

-We will detailly describe the proposed VJD algorithm for approximately solving \eqref{eq:problem}.
-According to the main ideas outlined in the introduction, we first formally summarize the required procedures in Algorithm \ref{alg:VJD} below.
+In this section, we will provide a detailed description of the VJD algorithm for solving \eqref{eq:problem}.
+Following the ideas presented in the introduction, we first summarize its key steps in Algorithm \ref{alg:VJD} below.

 \RestyleAlgo{ruled}